-My favorite water bottle is a stainless steel, insulated water bottle.
-It keeps drinks very cold, even in warm temperatures.
-The fact that this bottle is steel means I can keep it in my car as I run errands.
+My favorite types of water bottles are stainless steel, insulated water bottles.
+Insulated bottles keep drinks very cold, even in warm temperatures.
+Stainless steel bottles are also safe in hot temperatures, so I can keep it in my car as I run errands.
 (Plastic water bottles may leak toxins into the water when left in the sun.)
-I appreciate this bottle the most when we head out for a day of boating – my drink stays ice cold!
+I appreciate this the most when we head out for a day of boating – my drink stays ice cold!

 My aunt has done this for years.
 Although I cannot get myself to do this, you may like it.
 When a tube of toothpaste is “done”, she cuts off the flat end and squeezes it out from that end.
 Apparently she gets another whole 1-2 weeks worth.
 She uses this trick with anything that comes in a tube (hand lotion, sunscreen, etc).
 Thanks for the tip, Aunt Donna!